TKahyo/PRS-ensemble-pipeline/README.md

 ## 6. Secondary structure PRS comparison (Helix vs Sheet)
 This pipeline also provides a tool to summarize and compare secondary-structure-dependent PRS signals across multiple proteins.
+This pipeline is designed to be executed via bash_analysis.sh.
 This analysis is performed using:
 >run_prs-helix.py